blenderous/rorschach-scoring/README.md

 # Rorschach Scoring
-This app is to mark the findings from a Rorschach test on a patient who is mentally ill.
+This app is to mark the findings from a Rorschach test of a patient who is mentally ill.